merkle-team/stack/README.md

 # `stack`

-Tool for deploying services on EC2 instances in our infrastructure.
+Tool for deploying services on AWS EC2 instances.

 ## Installation

+### Requirements

 - **OS**: macOS or Linux
 - **Architecture**: x86_64 (a.k.a.
 Intel) or arm64 (a.k.a.
 Apple Silicon)
+- **Terraform** 1.9.x or newer
+- **Terraform CDK** 0.20.8 or newer

+To avoid having to install Terraform + the Terraform CDK, use the Docker image directly.

+### Docker

+No installation required.
+See instructions below for how to invoke via Docker.

 ### Homebrew (macOS) or Linuxbrew (Linux)

 ```
+brew install terraform
+brew install cdktf
 brew install warpcast/formulae/stack
 ```

 To uninstall:

 ```
 brew uninstall warpcast/formulae/stack
 ```